Research

 Traditional Research:

 This type of research is like a science experiment.
-A researcher starts with a question, studies it by gathering data (like numbers or facts), and then shares their results, usually in a report or article.
+A researcher starts with a question, studies it by gathering data (such as numbers or facts), and then shares their results, usually in a report or article.
 The goal is to discover new knowledge or prove a theory.
 For example, a scientist might study how different types of plants grow under different lights.
 Traditional research is often done in a lab or other controlled settings, and it doesn’t always directly affect the people involved.

 Action Research: